lfscbe/react-router-fastify/README.md

 Code related to React Router lives in the `client` directory (components, stylesheets etc)

+React Router client loaders are combined with react-query.
+There is a working example to copy paste

 All Fastify code is inside the `server` directory

 ## Commands